se-edu/learningresources/contents/performance/PerformanceProfiling.md

 function body.
 But before that, here's a final tip:

-> It is sometimes possible (and easier) to optimize by reducing the number of calls to that function from its calling functions.
+> It is sometimes possible (and easier) to optimize by reducing the number of calls to that function in its calling functions.

 ### Resources:
 1. [Beginners Guide to Performance Profiling](https://msdn.microsoft.com/en-us/library/ms182372.aspx)